ember-learn/guides-source/guides/release/tutorial/part-2/ember-data.md

 Ember Data uses an _adapter_ and _serializer_ architecture.
 Adapters deal with _how_ and _where_ Ember Data should fetch data from your servers, such as whether to use HTTP, HTTPS, WebSockets or local storage, as well as the URLs, headers and parameters to use for these requests.
 On the other hand, serializers are in charge of converting the data returned by the server into a format Ember Data can understand.

 The idea is that, provided that your backend exposes a _consistent_ protocol and interchange format to access its data, we can write a single adapter-serializer pair to handle all data fetches for the entire application.
-Of course, if your backend's endpoints are not so consistent, don't worry, Ember Data allows you to define more specific, per-model adapters and serializers too!

 As it turns out, JSON:API just happens to be Ember Data's default data protocol and interchange format.
 Out of the box, Ember Data provides a default JSON:API adapter and serializer.
 This is great news for us, since that is also what our server has implemented.
 What a wonderful coincidence!

 However, as mentioned above, there are some minor differences between how our server works and Ember Data's default assumptions.
-We can customize the default behavior by defining our own adapter:
+We can customize the default behavior by defining our own adapter and serializer:

 ```js { data-filename="app/adapters/application.js" }
 import JSONAPIAdapter from '@ember-data/adapter/json-api';

-Commit: Raise on deprecations
----